idaholab/moose/modules/doc/content/getting_started/installation/inl_hpc_install_moose.md

 so invokes the default action of loading the latest available version (new versions are added multiple times, daily).

+### Environment Recap

+!style halign=left
+You +must+ repeat the above versioning/module-loading technique, whenever you are performing MOOSE based work:

+1. figure out the version you need:

+  `moose/scripts/versioner.py moose-dev`

+2. load the matching module version:

+  `module load use.moose moose-dev-openmpi/<results of step 1>`

 ## Building Application id=building

 !style halign=left